 Typically, direct bookings are the core focus for hotel marketing directors and owners around the world.
 However, travel agents continue to bring a reliable flood of guests through the doors of many hotels, resorts and lodges each year.

 Of course, it doesn’t stop with hospitality companies.
 B2B travel sales contribute important business to airport transfer operators, tour and activity operators, function centers, entertainment agencies and so on.

 In many cases, this array of hospitality and “providers of experience” are controlled by a much larger destination management company, who typically specialise in group travel.
 These DMC’s often rely on bookings made by travel agents to keep their beds, tours and restaurants full.

-Whether you operate a lodge in Botswana, run heli-ski tours in British Columbia or run a DMC in Nepal, you’re in the minority if B2B travel sales aren’t of interest to your company.
+Whether you operate a lodge in Botswana, run heli-ski tours in British Columbia, you’re in the minority if B2B travel sales aren’t of interest to your company.

 These travel agents have a wide inventory of products available to sell.
 When a retired couple visit their chosen travel agent to book a 2 week trip to Madagascar and Mauritius, the agent is spoilt for choice when it comes to accommodation options.
 The same goes for flights, tour operators, restaurants and so on.

 It’s rarely a problem to find new agents.
 You already speak with hundreds, if not thousands at trade shows each year.
 The challenge is in keeping existing connections alive.